Captain Luke Sinnott

 Future is looking bright!

-He is now a member of the British Paralympic Sailing Squad and hopes to attend at the 2016 Paralympic Games in Rio.
-During the climbing of the flagpole, he wore short prostheses without a knee joint.
+Luke is now a member of the British Paralympic Sailing Squad and hopes to attend the 2016 Paralympic Games in Rio.

 He can easily ride on the BerkelBike with his walking prostheses.
-Luke came in contact with BerkelBike at a trade fair.
-He was one of the first BerkelBikers with an aluminum frame in England.
-Years later, he is still very enthusiastic with this solution for his mobility issue.
+Luke came in contact with BerkelBike at a trade fair and was one of the first BerkelBikers with an Aluminium frame in England.
+Years later, he is still very enthusiastic with this solution to his mobility issue.